For Designers & Developers

 Oftentimes, sites in production have errors from new content, updated templates, or content authors with little knowledge of accessibility.
 Do your best to fix these errors and maintain a high accessibility score in Siteimprove.
 Keep in mind, sites in production are the ones people are using.
 They are simultaneously our biggest asset and our biggest liability.

-If you make changes to a site, use the Siteimprove Chrome Extension to test changes against accessibility guidelines—making sure no errors exist.
+If you make changes to a site, use one of the Siteimprove Accessibility Checker extension to test changes against accessibility guidelines—making sure no errors exist.